phoenixfeder/fc-com/SRS.md

 The frontend provides an user interface for the users to interact with the flashcard community system, thus with the database.
 It requests data and display these graffically.
 The following subchapters explines the kinds of data the frontend can request.

 ### 3.2.1 User data
 User data provides requests with user related data.
 With these the user can log in, see and edit his profile, visitors can create a new account.
 Also it provides the basis for the permission-system.
+Furthermore it gives informations about connected user inside the community.

 ### 3.2.3 Flashcard box data
 Flashcard box data provides data to manage the flashcard boxes of the user.